Alain Soral: Early writings and filmmaking

 Aspiring to be a writer, Soral frequented Parisian "trendy" circles during the early 1980s.
 His younger sister Agnès Soral, who gained prominence as an actress during the same period, allowed him to use her stage name as his pen name so he could benefit from her fame.

-In 1984, following his studies, Soral wrote with Hector Obalk and Alexandre Pasche Les mouvements de mode expliqués aux parents ("Fashion trends explained to parents"), a humorous essay about "the sociology of trendiness".
+In 1984, following his studies, Soral co-wrote with Hector Obalk and Alexandre Pasche Les Mouvements de mode expliqués aux parents ("Fashion trends explained to parents"), a humorous essay about the "sociology" of 1980s fashion and assorted youth subcultures.
 The book was a success at the time, but only Obalk was invited to promote it on the talk show Apostrophes.
 Soral deeply resented Obalk for taking all the spotlight.
 He later commented that he had been "manipulated by a Jew [Obalk]" and that this had prompted him to "study the Talmud" and realize that "betrayal and solidarity" were at the foundation of Jewish culture.
 Obalk and Pasche disputed Soral's version and stated that Obalk had been the book's primary author.

 The book's success gave Soral the opportunity to be employed at ESMOD, where he gave a course on "clothing sociology".
 He made his first television appearance in 1985, as a fashion expert.
 He later appeared as a panelist on TV shows.
-According to his own account, he devoted much of his free time to be a pick-up artist.
-In 1991, he published his first novel, Le Jour et la nuit ou la vie d'un vaurien (Day and night, or the life of a scoundrel), a fictionalised autobiography which sold poorly.
-He then became interested in a filmmaking career.
+According to his own account, he devoted much of his free time to be a pickup artist.
+In 1991, he published his first novel, Le Jour et la nuit ou la vie d'un vaurien ("Day and night, or the life of a scoundrel"), a fictionalised autobiography which sold poorly.
+Soral then became interested in a filmmaking career.
 He directed two commercials, then two short films with a stint as a reporter in Zimbabwe between them.